Karthik016996148/lumaa-spring-2025-ai-ml/README.md

-# Simple Content-Based Recommendation
+# Simple Content-Based Recommender System

 **Screen Recording**: [Brief demo video link](https://youtu.be/3nPj4yEcpBE?feature=shared)

 ## How to Run the Code

 1. **Clone the Repository**
-   - Clone or download the repository from your GitHub fork.
+   - Clone or download the repository.

 2. **Navigate to the Folder**
    - Open your terminal and navigate to the repository folder containing the `mrs_sl.py` file.